Consensys/doc.gnark/docs/HowTo/write/circuit_structure.md

 }
 ```

-At compile time, `frontend.Compile(...)` (recursively) parses the struct fields that contains `frontend.Variable` to build the `frontend.ConstraintSystem`.
+At compile time, `frontend.Compile(...)` recursively parses the struct fields that contains
+`frontend.Variable` to build the `frontend.ConstraintSystem`.

-**By default, a `frontend.Variable` has the `gnark:",secret"` visibility**.
+By default, a `frontend.Variable` can view `gnark:",secret"`.

-!!!note "Struct tags"
+!!! note "Struct tags"

-    Similarly to standard Go packages (like `encoding/json`), struct fields can have tags, which adds important metadata to input declaration.
+    Similar to standard Go packages (like `encoding/json`), struct fields can have tags which
+    adds important metadata to input declarations.

     Other tag options: